ABOUT THE WHEEL

 Inga Leonova is a practicing architect, writer, and educator.
 She teaches a course on Monotheism, Culture, and Sacred Space at the Boston Architectural College, and serves as a thesis advisor at the New England School of Art and Design.
 She is the author of several publications on Orthodoxy and cultural issues, including liturgical architecture and ecology.

-Joseph Clarke is a historian and architect.
-He holds a PhD from Yale University and is currently an assistant professor at the Illinois Institute of Technology.
+Joseph Clarke is a historian of art and architecture.
+He holds a PhD from Yale University and is currently an assistant professor at the University of Toronto.

 Michael Berrigan Clark is a veteran educator and teacher of foreign languages.
 He holds a BA in Classics (University of Pennsylvania) and an MA in French (Middlebury College).